jsa2/CloudShellAadApps/readme.md

 code kql/runtime.kql
 ```

-### Check for abuse of multitenant ServicePrincipals
+### Check permissionless use of possibly malicious multitenant ServicePrincipals
 - Checks if possibly malicious multitenant SPN's with no app permissions present are using client credentials based flows against apps in your tenant
 ```bash
 cd Cloud CloudShellAadApps